-Five Ticketmaster customers filed a class action lawsuit claiming that Ticketmaster’s Order Processing Fees and UPS Expedited Delivery Prices of tickets are excessive and deceptive.
-Ticketmaster disputes each of Plaintiffs’ claims.
+Five Ticketmaster customers filed a class action lawsuit claiming that Ticketmaster’s order processing fees and UPS expedited delivery prices of tickets are excessive and deceptive.
+Ticketmaster disputes each of the plaintiffs’ claims.

 Who is a Class Member?